bezzlab/mzIdentMLVisualiser/README.md

 ### Install Galaxy Visualisation Plugin

 #### Step 1 - Enable visualisation from the configuration file
 * You need to make sure, you have enabled visualisation plugins on your Galaxy installation.
-Go to your *galaxy.ini* configuration file (located in ```<your galaxy directory>/config/```) and search for *visualization_plugins_directory* setting.
-There, assign your visualisation directory as below, if it is not already asigned:
+First, go to your *galaxy.ini* configuration file (located in ```<your galaxy directory>/config/```).
+If you do not have a *galaxy.ini* file, but have *galaxy.ini.sample* file, then make a copy of *galaxy.ini.sample* file and rename it to *galaxy.ini*.
+Secondly, search for *visualization_plugins_directory* setting in that  *galaxy.ini* file .
+If this setting has not already set, assign your visualisation directory as below by uncommenting the line :

 ```bash
 # Visualizations config directory: where to look for individual visualization plugins.